xfoa/kali-kit/iso/DRIVERS/README.txt

 Drivers
 =======

-This is a collection of drivers used to get your network adapter working in DOS.
+This is a collection of drivers that can be used to get your network adapter working in DOS.

 PKTDRVRS
   Crynwr's collection of network adapter packet drivers.